accesso Blog Series: 5 Tips for Creating Effective In-App Marketing Copy.

 2. Don't Be Afraid to Use Onomatopoeia and Emojis

-As best-selling author and copywriting legend “The sole purpose of the first sentence in an advertisement is to get you to read the second sentence.”
+As best-selling author and copywriting legendonce said, “The sole purpose of the first sentence in an advertisement is to get you to read the second sentence.”
 In mobile app terms, the sole purpose of the push notification text is to get you to click through and read the headline of your message or article.
 Yes, this means using loud words like BOOM!
 BANG!
 POW! (more eloquently called onomatopoeia) and yes, it can also mean using emojis: heart eye emojis, grinning face emojis, or whatever reflects the message and feeling you’re trying to convey – as long as it’s in line with your brand voice (refer to paragraph above). that emojis on Twitter can increase engagement by 25% and emojis in a Facebook post can increase the number of likes by 57%.
-[Insert mic drop emoji here].once said,
+[Insert mic drop emoji here].

 3. Practice Good Body Copy Etiquette